- 7 minutes to read

 Data Types

-The data type determines which operators (equals, greater than, contains, etc.) are available for filtering.
+The data type determines which operators are available for filtering.

 Configured Search Field expressions